April 20, 2017

 by Chuck Doran

-Today, ombuds carry on this tradition by providing independent, impartial, and confidential services to companies, universities, and governments throughout the world.
+Today, ombuds carry on this tradition by providing independent, impartial, informal, and confidential services to companies, universities, and governments throughout the world.
 In responding to inquiries and complaints, these “ears to the people” help ensure that every voice is heard without fear of reprisal, retaliation, or loss of privacy.

 Management also benefits from the ombuds’ regular direct reports about issues and trends, reports that provide an opportunity to address these worries early and often, before they hurt productivity, lower morale, or fester into a lawsuit.
 Having an established, confidential, and anonymous function also helps businesses comply with requirements outlined in the Sarbanes-Oxley Act, the US Sentencing Guidelines, and other rules that require companies to provide confidential and independent channels for employees to express concerns.